CultureEventsNaturePublic Holidays

 The Babylonians celebrated the first day of the year (generally around the vernal equinox, corresponding to March 21st) marking nature’s awakening.
 Records suggest that this celebration was recognized almost from 2340 BC.

-The New Year’s festival in Mesopotamia (Babylon and Assyria) and also in Elam fundamentally celebrated the resurrection of a deity believed to die and be reborn annually.
+The New Year’s festival in Mesopotamia and Elam celebrated the death and rebirth of a god.
+This event marked the cycle of life each year.
 His death represented the death of the vegetative world, and his resurrection symbolized the rejuvenation of plant life.

 Moreover, in some accounts, Zoroaster is mentioned as the founder of Nowruz.